tahsinAmin/quickstart/README.md

 - [x] How to show breeds in select
 - [x] Show something for the categories to appear
+- [x] Show images by default
+- [ ] Aescending should reorder the current ones
 - [ ] Show some message if nothing found

 # Refactor

 - [ ] How to have one onchange function to work with everything
 - [ ] How to do it with View
+- [ ] Change var to let

 # API